Playoffs? Mariners in the thick of postseason race after sixth consecutive victory

 While in normal seasons, challenging for second in their division with a record hovering near .500 wouldn’t mean much, the expanded playoff plan of 16 teams gives Seattle hope.
 Eight teams from the American League will qualify for the postseason – the top two teams from each division will get spots along with two wild-card teams with the best remaining records.

+It’s a topic that M’s manager Scott Servais doesn’t want it in his players’ conversations or minds.

+“No, we’re just worried about getting better every day,” Servais said in a postgame video conference.
+“I said it the other day, you’ve got to get to .500 and we’re not there yet.
+We’re just learning about ourselves every day out there — good things, bad things, some things in the middle.
+We’re going on the road and playing two teams we know very little about.
+We haven’t seen the Giants at all.
+We don’t know much about the Diamondbacks.
+This will be a big, big challenge for us.”

 Realistically having those three games postponed with the A’s to start the homestand allowed the Mariners to push to the position.
+And their stay in the race may be brief.
+But with how well they’ve played and how poorly the beat-up Astros have played, they are in it for the moment.

+“We are playing really well,” Servais said.
+“This group is not afraid of anything.
+We just come to the ballpark with one single goal in mind and how do we get better today.
+As long as we stay there we’ll be just fine.”

+“You look up at the standings and we’re close to it with the expanded playoffs,” Dylan Moore said in a postgame video conference.
+“It would be great to get in there and get all of these young guys, and myself included, some playoff experience.
+That’d be awesome.
+That’s what that’s our goal is for the next couple years anyway.”

-Of Seattle’s 19 games remaining on the season, there are 12 games against teams with the winning records, including six with Oakland (a doubleheader next Monday at T-Mobile and four games in Oakland to close out the season), and the next homestand that features a three-game series with Padres and a three-game series with the Astros.
+Of Seattle’s 19 games remaining on the season, there are 12 games against teams with the winning records, including six with Oakland (a doubleheader next Monday at T-Mobile and four games in Oakland to close out the season), and the next homestand that features a three-game series with the Padres and a three-game series with the Astros.

 After Monday, Houston will also have 19 games remaining with only six games remaining against teams with winning records — four with the A’s and two with the Dodgers — all this week.
 The Astros play the Rangers seven more times.

-Mariners ace Marco Gonzales is a big reason for this run of success both in performance and leadership of the young pitching staff.
+Mariners ace Marco Gonzales is a big reason for this run of success to postseason contention both in his own performance and his leadership of the Mariners’ young pitching staff.

-Gonzales pitched seven innings, allowing two runs on four hits with no walks and seven strikeouts to improve to 5-2.
+Gonzales delivered another strong outing, pitching seven innings and allowing two runs on four hits with no walks and seven strikeouts to improve to 5-2.

+“We can’t let that in right now,” said Gonzales of the postseason in video conference.
+“You know we have a lot of baseball left to play, 20 games or whatever it is.
+That’s our focus right now, tomorrow’s game.
+One day at a time.
+There will be a time for looking up at that scoreboard and watching that, but it’s not right now.
+We’ve got a lot of time left.”

 In eight starts this season, Gonzales has pitched 50 2/3 innings, allowing 17 earned runs for a 3.02 ERA with four walks and 46 strikeouts.
 He’s pitched 6-plus innings in five of those eight starts and he was held to a 75-pitch limit in his first outing of the season.
 He is averaging 0.7 walks per nine innings and has an 11.75 strikeout-to-walk ratio.